Leadership and Organizational Behavior Certificate Online

 Through A.T.
-Still University’s (ATSU) Arizona School of Health Sciences (ASHS), the elite Doctor of Health Sciences program offers a post-graduate certificate in Leadership and Organizational Behavior.
-The purpose of this health science certificate is to provide additional, specialized knowledge; advance critical thinking; and promote theory application in the area of healthcare administration.
+Still University’s College of Graduate Health Studies (ATSU-CGHS), the elite Doctor of Health Sciences program offers a post-graduate certificate in Leadership and Organizational Behavior.
+The purpose of this health science certificate is to provide additional, specialized knowledge, advance critical thinking, and promote theory application in the area of healthcare administration.
 Understanding leadership theory through real-world application is the focus of the course work and underscores ATSU’s defining mission of leadership, innovation, serving underserved communities and meeting the needs of the whole person body, mind, and spirit.

 The Doctor of Health Sciences Leadership and Organizational Behavior Certificate is earned following completion of four courses (12 quarter credit hours) offered during each semester in an online learning format through the Blackboard Learning Management System.
 Each certificate will consist of the three classes in the content area plus one class from another certificate area.
 For example, if completing the Leadership and Organizational Behavior certificate, all three courses in Leadership and Organizational Behavior would be completed, plus one additional course from the Global Health or Fundamentals of Education Certificates.
 All course work will be taken with online health science degree students who include health professionals from academia, administration, research, and clinical practice; and represent a wide variety of health disciplines.
 This inter-professional approach to learning has been shown to enhance the development of analytical skills and theory application in healthcare.
 All courses require active participation through the use of current technology.
 This collegial engagement with other healthcare professionals is considered the cornerstone of the course work and learning environment for this health science certificate.